-When you chose the franchising route you will likely have a website or space within the brand site available to you, you certainly do with us, if starting from scratch however, you can buy and manage web domains from companies such as Go Daddy and 123-reg.
-Keep in mind that domains can cost as little as £2.99 a year, but web building and hosting can be a large cost to any start-up, this needs to be considered at business plan stage.
-If you are considering franchising ask the franchise contact what their website package is within the franchise fee.
+When you chose the franchising route you will likely have a website or space within the brand site available to you.
+You certainly do with Just Shutters!
+If starting from scratch however, you can buy and manage web domains from companies such as Go Daddy and 123-reg.
+Keep in mind that domains can cost as little as £2.99 a year, but web building and hosting can be a large cost to any start-up.
+This needs to be considered at business plan stage.
+If you are considering franchising, ask the franchise contact what their website package is within the franchise fee.

 Marketing – whether your business is based on products or services, you will need to market your business in order to make sales.
 Even if you are a business to business or trade supplier, you will need to make contact with buyers.
 However, the majority of people setting up businesses are in the business to consumer marketplace, or business to business space that requires additional marketing.

-Marketing and advertising are different, marketing encompasses everything that sells your brand to the customer and can be free; taking shoes off when entering a home, saying please and thank you in meetings, wearing the right attire, following up customers with a polite email, or it can be paid for; advertising (print, digital, directory), business cards, websites, logos on your vehicles and trade shows for example.
+Advertising is PART of marketing but marketing and advertising are different; marketing encompasses everything that sells your brand to the customer and can be free; taking shoes off when entering a home, wearing the right attire, social media messages, company communications, and following up customers with a polite email, are all part of marketing.
+Or, of course, it can be paid for; advertising (print, digital, directory), business cards, websites, logos on your vehicles and trade shows for example.

-Starting your own business is very difficult, it holds promises of bells and whistles, freedom and work/life balance.
-This is true and attainable especially with the right support, however you have to be prepared that this is not going to be the case straight after launch, many businesses fail because people have not realistically planned for the eventualities post-launch and the work and dedication it takes to grow a business across the hard and critical first year.
+Starting your own business is very difficult, it holds promises of freedom and work/life balance.
+This is true and attainable especially with the right support.
+However, you have to be prepared that this is not going to be the case straight after launch.
+Many businesses fail because people have not realistically planned for the eventualities post-launch and the work and dedication it takes to grow a business across the hard and critical first year.

-It has been proven that 8/10 businesses that get the right support or mentorship WILL succeed, and 9/10 franchises will succeed, which goes to show just how important ongoing mentorship from industry experts is very important (8-9 businesses that start up alone and do not have mentors sadly fail).
+It has been proven that 8/10 businesses that get the right support or mentorship WILL succeed.
+Furthermore, 9/10 franchises will succeed!
+Which goes to show just how important ongoing mentorship from industry experts is very important.
+Conversely, 8-9/10 businesses that start up alone and do not have mentors sadly fail.

-Franchising with Just Shutters gives you training, support, access to all the company systems, marketing set-up and ongoing marketing support as well as the all important mentorship as part of a franchise network.
+Franchising with Just Shutters gives you training and the overall support you need.
+Additionally, access to all the company systems, marketing set-up and ongoing marketing support.
+As well as the all important mentorship as part of a franchise network.
 Please call 01202 233744 for more information, or download our brochure from the form on the top of this page.